 Help your kids to connect with nature through play!
 PK Beans (formerly Peekaboo Beans) has rebranded, and with the new name and look, they have introduced the PK Beans Explorers’ Club – a monthly subscription adventure box that incorporates active play with reading, imagination, ingenuity, and a little digital integration too.

-4) Build your own beehive
+4) Build your own beehive for Earth Day

 If you really want to commit to helping the planet, why not support the pollinators by learning how to build your own backyard beehive!
 The Honeybee Conservancy offers step-by-step tips on how to build your own beehive, a hands-on project that will take approx. 1-2 hours to complete.
 If you’d prefer to purchase a beginner’s beehive building kit, Urban Bee Supplies has some great options to help you get started.

-5) Create a backyard compost
+5) Create a backyard compost for Earth Day

 For more great activities, tips and resources, check out our latest issue!
 You can read the full March/April issue online here.